Below the 45th Parallel: A Big Day in New Zealand

 Oamaru

 Shortly after this, we arrived in Oamaru and checked in to the Oamaru Top 10 Holiday Park.
-We relaxed a bit while we waited for our tour guide to show up a few hours later.
-The girls, of course, spent most of this time on the trampoline.
+We relaxed a bit while we waited for our tour guide from Head First New Zealand (no longer operating these days) to show up a few hours later.
+The kids, of course, spent most of this time on the trampoline.

 Our guide, a friendly gent by the name of Ralph, took us around Oamaru, showing us a few of the sights, explaining why many of the buildings were built of sandstone, giving us a quick tour of the town's famous Victorian district, and telling us about Oamaru's history.